-9. Each subsequent paragraph should have a half-inch indent.
+9. Each subsequent paragraph should have a half-inch first line indent using the ruler, not a tab key.
 Highlight this indented paragraph, right-click on the default “Body” paragraph style, and select “Redefine style from selection.”
 Note that if anything else had been set as Body before now, its style will change.

 Paragraph Style: “Body” (default)—12 pt.
 TNR, left alignment, 0.5″ indent